andreleite/okta-for-static-site/README.md

 ## Purpose

-Use this npm module to serve your static site behind Okta Single Sign On.
+Use this NPM module to serve your static site behind Okta Single Sign On.

 ## Create an Okta App